ScialdoneLab/MitoHEAR/README.md

 path_fasta="/home/ies/gabriele.lubatti/revision_heteroplasmy/heteroplasmy_mt/Genome/Mus_musculus.GRCm38.dna.chromosome.MT.fa"
 output_SNP_mt=get_raw_counts_allele(bam_input,path_fasta,cell_names)
 ```
-where **after_qc** is a dataframe with number of rows equal to the number of samples and with columns related to meta data information (i.e. cluster and batch).
+where **after_qc** is a dataframe with number of rows equal to the number of samples and with columns related to metadata information (i.e. cluster and batch).

 The output of **get_raw_counts_allele** is a list with three elements:
 1. **matrix_allele_counts**: matrix with rows equal to **cell_names** and with columns equal to the bases in the **path_fasta** file with the four possible alleles.
 For each pair sample-base there is the information about the counts on the alleles A,C,G and T